jstritch/easy-git-annex/README.md

 ## Usage

 The easy-git-annex package is an ECMAScript module.
-It can be used by ECMAScript and CommonJS applications.
 Your code can reference the library statically

 ```typescript
 import * as anx from 'easy-git-annex';
 ```

-or use a dynamic import.
+or by using a dynamic import.

 ```typescript
 const anx = await import('easy-git-annex');